Niceboy0829/Botkit/readme-slack.md

 # Botkit and Slack

-Botkit designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com) and other messaging platforms.
+Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com), [Twilio IP Messaging](https://www.twilio.com/docs/api/ip-messaging), and other messaging platforms.

 Botkit features a comprehensive set of tools to deal with [Slack's integration platform](http://api.slack.com), and allows